-For parents of incoming freshman, you have probably started to hear whispers about sorority rush.
-The way rush is handled for sororities are somewhat different than fraternities, but I am glad to give you the parent perspective on both (check out our blog on UCF’s fraternities).
+For parents of incoming freshmen, you have probably started to hear whispers about the sorority rush.
+The way rush is handled for sororities is somewhat different than fraternities, but I am glad to give you the parent perspective on both (check out our blog on UCF’s fraternities).
 Either way, you will not find too many who love the process.
 But like it or not, Greek life does have its advantages, especially at a large college; and kids are probably not going to forgo the rumors about rush if it means not joining.
 So buckle up; the ride can get a bit bumpy.
 UCF’s Fall sorority recruitment is August 18th – 24th.
 If your daughter prefers to wait until Spring rush, know that not all sororities recruit in the spring and for those that do it is not as formal.
 Some are by invite only.
 For a direct site with all the chapter’s information click here.

 My first child to rush is a girl so I got to experience the sorority rush thing as part of my initiation to having my first child leave home.
 Having spoken to friends whose daughters rushed I was privy to both the great and nightmarish parts of the process.
 This is not to say that we should prepare our girls for potential hazing, but rather we were told to prepare for potential disappointment as our daughters may not get the sorority of their choice and may, in turn, be very upset.
 It’s rare, but it happens.